Use this 2-question checklist to find out.

-2) A dedicated place from intrusion that's not a bathroom.
+2) A private place that's not a bathroom.

 Pumping in a bathroom is neither sanitary nor private.
 The law establishes the minimum requirements, but companies that offer lactation spaces designed to foster a positive and productive breastfeeding environment report higher levels of employee efficiency, retention, and loyalty.

 Save time and money by installing these features in your lactation space from the start.

 Lactation experts agree that these additional features are essential to providing a productive and supportive environment for breastfeeding employees: